-In general, the best swing trading forex pairs are going to offer excellent liquidity, and enough volatility to create price movements that lead to swing trading opportunities—but not so much volatility that it’s hard to predict how the price movements and trajectories will play out over time.
-Additionally, the volatility needs to generate price movements over a relatively short period of time, somewhere between days and weeks.
+In general, the best forex pairs to trade for swing trading are going to offer excellent liquidity and enough volatility to create price movements that lead to swing trading opportunities—but not so much volatility that it’s hard to predict how the price movements and trajectories will play out over time.
+Additionally, the volatility needs to generate price movements over a relatively short period of time—somewhere between days and weeks.

 Although it’s not as aggressive as scalping or day trading, swing trading is still best done within shorter time frames that allow traders to capture profits quickly.
 The longer you have to wait to realize a profit, the less lucrative this strategy will be over time.

-With that said, here are six excellent forex pairs to start following in your swing trading strategy.
+With that said, here are six of the best forex pairs to start following in your swing trading strategy:

 As one of the larger, more stable currency pairs, EUR/USD doesn’t provide enough volatility to offer value to most day traders.
 But for swing traders, there’s potential to turn a profit over a multiday or multiweek position.
 And although the volatility isn’t ideal, the high liquidity of the EUR/USD forex pair lends itself well to swing trading, especially for beginners looking for straightforward forex pairs to cut their teeth on.

-Known as a major commodity forex pair, NZD/USD is great for swing trading because its price swings are often correlated to movement in a commodity market.
-In the case of NZD/USD, that market is dairy: New Zealand is a top-five global exporter of dairy, and the combination of this market influence with the high liquidity and volatility of this forex pair makes it a great option for swing traders to follow.
+Known as a major commodity forex pair, NZD/USD is one of the best forex pairs to trade for swing trading because its price swings are often correlated to movement in a commodity market.
+In the case of NZD/USD, that market is dairy.
+New Zealand is a top five global exporter of dairy, and the combination of this market influence with the high liquidity and volatility of this forex pair makes it a great option for swing traders to follow.

 As a major currency pair, EUR/JPY offers high liquidity that appeals to swing traders.
 But it’s also heavily influenced by broad market trends and sentiments.
 Current economic events in either Europe or Japan can have a direct impact on this forex pair, creating reliable technical indicators that swing traders can use to turn a profit.

-Like NZD/USD, USD/CAD is considered a commodity pairing based on the large role oil plays in Canada’s gross domestic product, as well as America’s heavy consumption of this commodity.
-As a result, USD/CAD often moves in correlation with the oil market, which can facilitate an easier evaluation of whether the pairing is a good option for swing trading at any given time.
+Like NZD/USD, USD/CAD is considered a commodity pairing based on the large role oil plays in Canada’s gross domestic product as well as America’s heavy consumption of this commodity.
+As a result, USD/CAD often moves in correlation with the oil market, which can facilitate an easier evaluation of whether it’s one of the best forex pairs to trade for swing trading at any given time.